 The school operates a first day response to absences.
 We will phone you if we have not heard from you.
 This is because we believe it is our responsibility to ensure your child’s safety as well as their regular school attendance.

 If we are concerned about aspects of your child’s attendance or punctuality we will contact you to discuss the best way forward.

+Ensure that there is a regular routine for getting up, breakfast and getting ready for school.
 Make sure your child gets enough sleep and gets up in plenty of time each morning.
 Ensure that he/she leaves home in the correct clothes and properly equipped.
 Show your child, by your interest, that you value his/her education.
-Your child will bring home a homework/reading diary each evening.
-Please ensure you look at it with your child and sign it ready for the next day.

-Contact your child’s class teacher and the headteacher immediately and openly discuss your worries.
+Contact your child’s class teacher, immediately and openly discuss your worries.
 Your child could be avoiding school for a number of reasons – difficulties with school work, bullying, friendship problems, family difficulties.
 It is important that we identify the reason for your child’s reluctance to attend school and work together to tackle the problem.